On This Page:

 In addition to the program fee, students should plan for 5 credit hours of tuition*, administrative fee, and out-of-pocket costs.
 Below is the student budget worksheet for this program, which outlines these costs.

-Please monitor this webpage for 2021 student budget worksheets to be posted.
+Please monitor this webpage for student budget worksheets to be posted once applications are open.

 Items that are not related to the program (ie. additional entertainment, souvenirs, extra travel, contingency funds) are not included in the cost estimates provided and should be budgeted for separately.